SiebenCorgie/marpii/README.md

 - anyhow: convenient error handling.
 Otherwise we'd have either one really big error ENum, or multiple small ones.
 Either way, there are a lot of different error states that are not really recoverable.
 So a simple string like error is enough in most cases.
 - const-cstr: Allows defining constant CStrings.
 They are used for default messages in the debug callback.
 - small-vec: Whenever only small collections are needed this allows us to uses arrays in the general case and Vecs if those are not big enough.
-- fxhash: in the cases where we need a hash map/set fx-hash is used for speed.
+- ahash: in the cases where we need a hash map/set ahash is used for speed.
 - gpu-allocator: standard Vulkan memory allocator
 - log: logging if enabled
 - puffin: profiling if enabled